-- Q0 Find all documents that contain reference to a particular entity.
-Example: Find all documents containing the place "New York." - Q1 Find all documents that contain reference to both entities X and Y that have a particular proximity score between them.
-Example: Find all documents that
+- Q0 Find all documents that are linked to a particular entity.
+Example: Find all documents linked to a place "New York." - Q1 Find all documents that link to both entities X and Y that have a particular proximity score between them.
+Example: Find all documents that link to a place "New York" and organization "NYSE" with co-occurrence of proximity score "25". - Q2 Find all entities related to entity X in documents with names in a particular range and whose proximity to entity X has a score of Y. Example: find entities co-occurring with "New York" in documents with names in the range "N20090101" -